-Where is a player’s skill build from in Football Manager?
-What does CA and PA mean?
+How is a player’s skill build in Football Manager?
+What do the terms CA and PA mean?
 And what are these black and gold stars I see in my game?
 These are just a few questions we see a lot on our community pages.

 In this guide we will try to answer these questions and by the time you have finished reading, you will know exactly how the current and potential ability system works in Football Manager.